 “Perhaps nothing distinguishes us as much as our extensive preaching work – from house to house, in public places, and wherever people are found” (Awake!
 Sept.
 2015, 7)

 JWs believe their door to door preaching (field service) makes them the only true religion on earth.
 A friend once told me about a Witness who called at his place and when he indicated he’s a Christian, the JW said “If you are really a Christian why are you not going from house to house to preach your faith?”

 That JW was trying to send my friend on a guilt trip; to reinforce the idea that “unless you are with us, you are not there yet” – a mindset often grilled into JWs:

 “Do you know of anyone else who preaches about God’s kingdom from house to house throughout the world?”
 (Does God Care?
 2001, 30)

 “An important way in which we show love for our fellowmen is by witnessing to them about God’s kingdom.
-Only one group of people is doing this work that Jesus foretold .
-(Mark 13:1) These are Jehovah’s Witnesses (The WT., Jun., 18).
+Only one group of people is doing this work that Jesus foretold.
+(Mark 13:1) These are Jehovah’s Witnesses (The Watchtower, June 1994, 18).

 In 2004, I went for evangelism in an area and we (the lady with me) tried to witness to a woman.
-Her visage was angry and her response was harsh.
-She wanted to drag us into an argument.
-She was a JW.
+Her visage was angry and her response was harsh; she wanted to drag us into an argument.
 Why was she so angry with us?
-Because in her little Watchtower bubble world, she didn’t expect that anyone else would be preaching from house to house.
+Because she is a Jehovah’s Witness and in her little Watchtower bubble world, she didn’t expect that anyone else would be preaching from house to house.
 They alone seem to have the copyright over that.

 Let’s examine the proof texts used here.